For Patients & Caregivers

 Patients who want to use the recording for legal purposes would probably not be asking for permission to record. 🙂

 Yes, patients have a legal right to record.
-In fact, they do not need permission to record in most states in the U.S. Laws will vary based on country.
+In fact, they do not need permission to record doctor visits in most states in the U.S. Laws will vary based on country.
 To find out more, read (Elwyn, Barr, and Castaldo 2017).

 Abridge stores the recording securely in encrypted servers.
 The recording belongs to the patient, but you can ask the patient to share the visit with you.